PreSonus Eris E5 XT Review – Lively Entry Level Monitor

 Value

-The new XT range brings some notable updates to what was already a winning formula.
-Below are the quick hits, but further down, you’ll find a detailed breakdown of these impressive 5 inch monitors.
+The new Studio range brings some updates to what was already a winning formula.
+While the majority of the underlying ethos behind them remains similar to the popular Eris E XT range there are a few tweaks to help bring this monitor into the modern era.
+Below, you’ll find a detailed breakdown of these impressive monitors.

 Features